mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

     git init

 ### Setup pre-commit hooks:
+These hooks will:
-(this will run flake8 before any commit)
+* validate flake8 before any commit
+* check that jupyter notebook outputs have been stripped

     cd .git/hooks/ && ln -s ../../config/hooks/pre-commit . && cd -